CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif/src/main/resources/db/scripts/BFD-1700-remove-synthetic/README.md

 ## Important After-Thoughts

 We ran these scripts on `prod-sbx` beginning 05/13/2022.
-Write throughput seems to have been capped at around 3,500 writes / second for reasons other than hardware, so it took around 55 hours to complete.
+It took around 55 hours to complete.

 In order to speed things up on `test`, we ran a different set of scripts to copy the database tables from `prod-sbx` to `test`, since we wanted `test` to end up with the same data as `prod-sbx`.
 Those scripts are now here under the `sql` directory.